-For specific information about COVID-19 refer to the on PAL, which brings together key operational information for schools.
-Schools can also refer to the on the Department's website for information and updates.
+For specific information about COVID-19 refer to the COVID-19 — School Operations Advice on PAL, which brings together key operational information for schools.
+Schools can also refer to the COVID-19 on the department's website for information and updates.

 This policy explains the processes, procedures and documentation that are required for schools to adequately support and respond to students with identified health care needs, complex medical needs and who require personal care support.

 - Government schools have a responsibility to provide equitable access to education and respond to diverse student needs, including health care needs.

 - Schools must develop a local Health Care Needs policy that addresses supports and management for students with identified health care needs.
 There is a policy template available on the School Policy Templates (staff login required) that schools can use and adapt to their local context.

 - A Student health support plan must be completed for each student with an identified health care need who:

 - needs medical or health-related support at school

 - has a health care need or condition that may impact the student at school

 - has a health care need or condition that may impact their engagement and participation in education.

 - A student health support plan is NOT required for anaphylaxis or allergy (refer to Anaphylaxis and Allergies about the requirements for those conditions).